Vnposhti/RAG_Models/PDF_Query_using_GoogleGenerativeAI/ReadMe.md

 - Stores embeddings in a FAISS vector database for efficient similarity search.
 - Retrieves relevant content and generates answers using Google AI's Gemini-2.0-flash-exp generative model.
 - Provides a user-friendly interface via Streamlit.

+### Live Demo
+You can access the live Streamlit application at the following link: [PDF Query using Google Generative AI](https://ragmodels-goooglegenerativeai-pdf-query.streamlit.app/)

 ### 💡 Usage
 **Upload a PDF:**